jpsca/properform/docs/docs/faq.md

 # Frequently Asked Questions

-## Does Proper Form works with ____?
+## Does HyperForm works with ____?

 Most likely **yes**.

 ### Request/Form Input

-Here are some of the popular libraries to are known to work with Proper Form, but if it’s not listed, it doesn’t mean it won’t work.
+Here are some of the popular libraries to are known to work with HyperForm, but if it’s not listed, it doesn’t mean it won’t work.

 - Django.
 - Werkzeug: Flask, etc.